Tusharkanda/Propisify.ai/README.md

-# AI Proposal Writer - Hackathon Demo
+# AI Proposal Writer -  Demo

 ## Overview
 This project is an AI-powered proposal generation tool built for hackathons and rapid prototyping.
 It uses OCR, vector search, and the OpenAI API to help you upload, search, and generate business proposals quickly.